dsccommunity/CertificateDsc/ReadMe.md

 ### Unreleased

+- xCertReq:
+  - Added additional parameters KeyLength, Exportable, ProviderName, OID, KeyUsage, CertificateTemplate, SubjectAltName
+- Fixed most markdown errors in Readme.md.
+- Corrected Parameter decoration format to be consistent with guidelines.

 ### 2.2.0.0

-* Converted appveyor.yml to install Pester from PSGallery instead of from Chocolatey.
+- Converted appveyor.yml to install Pester from PSGallery instead of from Chocolatey.
-* Moved unit tests to correct folder structure.
+- Moved unit tests to correct folder structure.
-* Changed unit tests to use standard test templates.
+- Changed unit tests to use standard test templates.
-* Updated all resources to meet HQRM standards and style guidelines.
+- Updated all resources to meet HQRM standards and style guidelines.
-* Added .gitignore file
+- Added .gitignore file
-* Added .gitattributes file to force line endings to CRLF to allow unit tests to work.
+- Added .gitattributes file to force line endings to CRLF to allow unit tests to work.
-* xCertificateCommon:
+- xCertificateCommon:
   - Moved common code into new module CertificateCommon.psm1
   - Added standard exception code.
   - Renamed common functions Validate-* to use acceptable verb Test-*.
   - Added help to all functions.
-* xCertificateImport:
+- xCertificateImport:
   - Fixed bug with Test-TargetResource incorrectly detecting change required.
   - Reworked unit tests for improved code coverage to meet HQRM standards.
   - Created Integration tests for both importing and removing an imported certificate.
   - Added descriptions to MOF file.
   - Removed default parameter values for parameters that are required or keys.
   - Added verbose messages.
   - Split message and error strings into localization string files.
   - Added help to all functions.
-* xPfxImport:
+- xPfxImport:
   - Fixed bug with Test-TargetResource incorrectly detecting change required.
   - Reworked unit tests for improved code coverage to meet HQRM standards.
   - Created Integration tests for both importing and removing an imported certificate.
   - Added descriptions to MOF file.
   - Removed default parameter values for parameters that are required or keys.
   - Added verbose messages.
   - Split message and error strings into localization string files.
   - Added help to all functions.
-* xCertReq:
+- xCertReq:
   - Cleaned up descriptions in MOF file.
   - Fixed bugs generating certificate when credentials are specified.
   - Allowed output of certificate request when credentials are specified.
   - Split message and error strings into localization string files.
   - Created unit tests and integration tests.
   - Improved logging output to enable easier debugging.
   - Added help to all functions.
-    - Added additional parameters KeyLength, Exportable, ProviderName, OID, KeyUsage, CertificateTemplate, SubjectAltName
-* xPDT:
+- xPDT:
   - Renamed to match standard module name format (MSFT_x).
   - Modified to meet 100 characters or less line length where possible.
   - Split message and error strings into localization string files.
   - Removed unused functions.
   - Renamed functions to standard verb-noun form.
   - Added help to all functions.
   - Fixed bug in Wait-Win32ProcessEnd that prevented waiting for process to end.
   - Added Wait-Win32ProcessStop to wait for a process to stop.
   - Removed unused and broken scheduled task code.

 ### 2.1.0.0

-* Fixed xCertReq to support CA Root Name with spaces
+- Fixed xCertReq to support CA Root Name with spaces

 ### 2.0.0.0

-* Breaking Change - Updated xPfxImport Store parameter is now a key value making it mandatory
+- Breaking Change - Updated xPfxImport Store parameter is now a key value making it mandatory
-* Updated xPfxImport with new Ensure support
+- Updated xPfxImport with new Ensure support
-* Updated xPfxImport with support for the CurrentUser value
+- Updated xPfxImport with support for the CurrentUser value
-* Updated xPfxImport with validationset for the Store parameter
+- Updated xPfxImport with validationset for the Store parameter
-* Added new resource: xCertificateImport
+- Added new resource: xCertificateImport

 ### 1.1.0.0

-* Added new resource: xPfxImport
+- Added new resource: xPfxImport

 ### 1.0.1.0

-* Minor documentation updates
+- Minor documentation updates

 ### 1.0.0.0

-* Initial public release of xCertificate module with following resources
+- Initial public release of xCertificate module with following resources
-    * xCertReq
+  - xCertReq

 ## Examples